 The Open University is the largest university in the UK, with 55% of its students coming from disadvantaged backgrounds.
 The university gives students a personalised learning experience and helps them to ‘earn while they learn’- with 75% of students working either full or part time whilst they study.

-Professor Hazel Rymer, Pro Vice-Chancellor (Learning and Teaching Innovation) said: “We are at the forefront of widening access and participation to higher education in the UK.
+Professor Hazel Rymer, Pro Vice-Chancellor (Students) said: “We are at the forefront of widening access and participation to higher education in the UK.
 It’s our mission to enable educational opportunity and social justice by providing high-quality university education to all who wish to realise their ambitions and fulfil their potential.”